MatthiasChometon/card-yes-desu/README.md

 - can create deck ✅
 - import from api all cards ✅
 - on hover card to see details ✅

-- choose deck in battle
+- choose deck in battle ✅
+- play with custom cards ✅

 # create-svelte